Skip to main content

 Note that the from and to are fingerprints of the schema states.
 They are used to identify the states in the schema transition.
 We will ignore them for now (without changing them, of course) and focus on the migration attribute.

-2. We edit the migration attribute to fill all nullable email columns with a dynamic default value:
+2. We edit the migration attribute to change all rows with 'unknown' emails to a computed email value:

 plan "20240916133205" {